Philosophical Theology

 Getting Deeper:

 A Calvinist cannot disclaim intention for a necessary step that is deliberately determined and then incorporated into the decree.
-That sin is intended for a greater good does not make it unintended in this present context.
+That sin is intended for a greater good does not make sin unintended in this present context.

 The Calvinist Equivocation: